COS301-SE-2024/WorkWise-Central/docs/demo2/businessDocs/userStories.md

 -Given a general user, they must be able to access a help menu that contains FAQ's -Given a general user, they must be able to access a help menu that contains a user manual that will guide them on how to use the system

-### User story: Manager view of client
+#### User story: Manager view of client
 As a managerial user,
-I want to be able to view all the clientsin the system, so that I can manage them effectively
+I want to be able to access all the clients of the business, so that I may manage the clients the business has effectively

+Acceptance criteria:

+-Given a user with the relevant permissions, they must be given a view of all the clients of the business.
+-They must be able to sort, search and filter all the clients -They must be able to edit the information of a given client -They must be able to add a new client to the system

-#### User story: Add Client
+##### User story: Add Client
 As a managerial user,
 I want to be able to add clients to the system, so that I can keep track of all the clients and their jobs